 - Spray a 9 x 5-inch loaf pan with nonstick spray.
 Spoon half of bread mixture into pan; drizzle with 3 tablespoons caramel sauce.
 Spoon remaining bread mixture into pan and top with chocolate chips and pecans.

-- Bake for 40 to 45 minutes, until pulling away from edges of the pan and a toothpick inserted in the center comes out clean.
+- Bake bread pudding for 40 to 45 minutes, until pulling away from edges of the pan and a toothpick inserted in the center comes out clean.

 Keywords: Caramel, Pecan, Chocolate, Brioche, Bread Pudding